Skip to content Skip to footer

 Language

-English is the predominant language spoken in Prescott Valley.
+English is the primary language spoken in Prescott Valley.

 Cost Of Living

-Prescott Valley has a cost of living index slightly above the national average, with housing and transportation costs being the main factors contributing to the overall expense.
+The cost of living index in Prescott Valley is slightly above the national average, with housing costs being the primary contributor to the overall expenses.

 Prescott – county seat of Yavapai County, Arizona, United States